Camp Ajo |

 (1911 - 1915, 1917 - 1920, 1942 - 1945), Naco

 A temporary post used in the Mexican Border Crisis of 1911.
 Rebuilt as a permanent camp in 1917.
-Used by the CCC during the 1930's.
-Several abandoned buildings still remain.
+Used by the C.C.C. during the 1930's.
+Twenty-three abandoned buildings still remain on a 12-acre parcel.
+The old laundry building is now a private residence.
 Also called Newell Cantonment, and Camp (Cantonment) Naco.

-First known as Camp Huachuca until 1882.
+First known as Camp Huachuca (March 1877) until 1882.
 Considered to be the home of the Buffalo Soldiers, and was a base for border patrols during the Mexican Crisis of 1911.
-This post was briefly inactive between World War II and the Korean War, used as a National Guard camp and regional headquarters of the state Fish and Game Commission.
+This post was briefly inactive between World War II and the Korean War, when it was used as a AZ National Guard camp and regional headquarters of the state Fish and Game Commission.
 Some of the original buildings are still used by the Army.
 Became headquarters of the Army Communications Command in 1967, and home to the Army Intelligence Center and School in 1971, which was transferred from Fort Holabird, Maryland.
-There are two museums here: the Fort Huachuca Museum and Annex, and the Army Intelligence Museum.
+There are two museums here: the Fort Huachuca Historical Museum and Annex, and the U.S. Army Intelligence Museum.

 Camp Wallen

-Originally named New Post on the Upper San Pedro River, or New Post at Babocomari Ranch, and established by CA Volunteers.
+Located on Babocomari Creek about 15 miles west of Tombstone.
+Originally named New Post on the Upper San Pedro River, or New Post at Babocomari Ranch, established by the CA Volunteers in May 1866 at an established Mexican era ranch with several ruined adobe buildings.
 Renamed in 1868 and manned by Army Regulars.
 Also known as Fort Wallen.
+Unofficially known by the troops as Fort Babocomari.
+Abandoned in October 1869, transferred to the Interior Department in April 1874.
+Some adobe ruins may still remain (private property).

 Quíburi Presidio